Geophysical data provide key information about the Earth beneath our feet

 Gradient strings, also known as multi-scale edges or worms, reflect changes in rock properties, often mirroring geological or lithological boundaries.
 They are created by calculating the maximum horizontal derivative for different levels of upward continued geophysical data.

-The gradient string datasets are available from the SARIG Gravity - Gradient Strings map layer (located in the Geophysical Data layer group) as a series of shapefiles.
+The gradient string datasets are available from the SARIG Gravity - Gradient Strings map layer as a series of shapefiles.

 Magnetic gradient strings